Simply-Love/Simply-Love-SM5/README.md

 ![Additionalscores](https://i.imgur.com/YOiiCcr.png)

 Passed a new song?
 Got a new score?
 Your scores will be automatically uploaded to GrooveStats!
-Note that we do not upload failed scores and that those still need to be uploaded manually (either through the QR code or the web portal).
+Note that we do not upload failed scores and that those still need to be uploaded manually (either through the QR code or the [website](https://groovestats.com/)).

 # ------------- New Song Wheel and Sort Menu -------------
+Thanks to Box for help getting the new Song Wheel in it's current state!

 I started working on this song wheel way back in like 2018? and it's based of Casual Mode in Simply Love (Thanks quietly-turning <3)
 I ended up giving up because it was well out of my abilities, but after picking it back up earlier this year I was determined to finish it.
 If it wasn't for Box though I don't think this would have ever seen the light of day.
 He helped me so much with a lot of sorting/filtering logic and I could not have done it without him.
 I learned a lot about coding and also how terrible Stepmania is while doing this.
 I definitely still have a lot more to learn too lol.